 14.3.2 Search Strategy and Interpolation

 A set of parameters were derived to interpolate the block grades, based on the results of a variographic analysis.
-A summary of the Candelones Project ordinary kriging interpolation parameters is contained in Table 14.6.
+A summary of the ordinary kriging interpolation parameters for the Candelones Extension deposit is contained in Table 14.7.